IsaacCheng9/fairsplit/README.md

 4. Install dependencies: `npm install`
 5. Run the client: `npm start`
 6. Browse to the URL provided in the terminal window.

+## Running Tests

+### Running Tests on the Server

+1. Open a terminal window.
+2. Ensure that you're in the root directory: `fairsplit`
+3. Navigate to the server directory: `cd server`
+4. Install dependencies: `npm install`
+5. Run the unit tests: `npm test`

 ## Contributing